Top candlestick patterns traders should know

 This candlestick pattern indicates a period of consolidation in the market and mainly forms after a significant up or downtrend.

-This candlestick pattern could show that the current market trend will continue due to the rest period.
-Or, it could indicate a market reversal when it forms at the top of an uptrend or the bottom of a downtrend.
+This candlestick pattern could show that the current market trend will likely continue because of the rest period.
+Conversely, it could indicate a market reversal when it forms at the top of an uptrend or the bottom of a downtrend.

 Falling three methods